softwaresaved/distance-consultancy/developer/SourceCodeAndBinaries.md

 title: Source Code and Binaries
 ---

 Summary of the sources of code and non-code components that make up Distance, and the tools used to create the Distance for Windows components.
 This includes the location of scripts used to compile the user's guide and build the Distance for Windows installer.
-This page also documents the directory structures currently assumed by Distance's scripts and project files.
+This page also documents the folder structures currently assumed by Distance's scripts and project files.

 %BASE%
 ------